Get E-Book

 });

-Without the error handler, a port-in-use EADDRINUSE error would throw from the emit('error', ...) call inside the listen() implementation and crash the process.
-With the handler, you get a log line and can decide what to do - retry on a different port, wait and retry, log and exit gracefully.
+Without the error handler, a bind failure such as EADDRINUSE would throw from the emit('error', ...) call inside the listen() implementation and crash the process.
+With the handler, the application can log and decide what to do: retry on a different port, wait and retry, or exit gracefully.
+The snippet uses listen(0) so Node asks the OS for an available port; application servers usually listen on a configured port instead.

 Why This Design Exists